 The Board of Directors meets on the second Tuesday of each month at the Tyee Yacht Club, 2929 NE Marine Drive, Portland, Oregon, at 7:00 p.m.
 All members are encouraged to attend these meetings and contribute their input and suggestions.
 Minutes of these meetings are sent out to all members.
 We urge you to join the organization and get involved.

 It has been the desire of the President and the Board of Directors to steer the organization in the direction of acting as an informational body.
 We have a very diversified membership who can help with dredging problems, towing, construction, foaming, houseboat spaces, boat repair, boat sales, boat electronics, etc., and may be able to help with zoning ordinances and other governmental requirements.
 We are presently watching the Legislature closely for any proposed Bills helpful to, or detrimental to, the waterfront community, as well as having members serve on many advisory boards and committees whose activities influence our waterways.

 The organization holds a hosted annual membership dinner meeting once a year, to which speakers are invited to talk about subjects of interest to the waterfront community.

 Thanks for visiting this website www.waterfrontoregon.com.
 If you have any questions or comments be sure to contact us.
-For your convenience a membership form is provided below.
-Just Print Out, fill in and send to the address noted on the form.

 Thanks for your interest.